Skip to content

 )

-# Create a graph from the edges table
+# Create a graph from the node and edge tables

 # Calculate degree metrics